mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/project-network-policies/index.md

 ## General Information
 The fields in this part of the form allow you to create a name and description for this policy.
 Creating a detailed **Description** helps to keep policy functions understandable for additional use and maintenance.

-This section also contains the **Pod Selector** fields for selecting pods using either Labels or Expressions. **Labels** added to pod declarations are a common means of identifying individual pods, or creating groups of pods, in a Kubernetes cluster. **Expressions** are similar to Labels, but allow you define parameters that identify a range of pods.
+This section also contains the **Pod Selector** fields for selecting pods using either Labels or Expressions. **Labels** added to pod declarations are a common means of identifying individual pods, or creating groups of pods, in a Kubernetes cluster. **Expressions** are similar to Labels, but allow you to define parameters that identify a range of pods.

 The **Policy Types** selections help to define the type of Network Policy you are creating:
-- **Default** - automatically includes ingress, and egress is set only if the network policy specifically defines it.
+- **Default** - automatically includes ingress, and egress is set only if the network policy defines egress rules.
 - **Ingress** - this policy will only apply to ingress traffic for the selected pods and/or namespaces using the options you define below.
 - **Egress** - this policy will only apply to egress traffic for the selected pods and/or namespaces using the options you define below.

-If the Default policy type is too rigid or does not provide what you need, you can select the Ingress or Egress type and explicitly define the policy with the options that follow.
+If the Default policy type is too rigid or does not provide what you need, you can select the Ingress and/or Egress type and explicitly define the policy with the options that follow.
 For example, if you do not want this policy to apply to ingress traffic, you would select only Egress, and then define the policy.

 To deny all ingress traffic, select the **Ingress** option here and then leave the ingress rules empty.